BhuvanaJothivel/Week-1-Blog-Application/README.md

 Database Configuration:
 Go to src->open jdbc.properties -> change the password according to your mysql server password.

+There is a script.sql file in your Project folder.
+Open it and execute it in your mysql workbench.
+If you are unable to run the sql file.
+Open the file in notepad.
+Go to mysql workbench.
+Open up the database connection by giving your root password.
+Click select new sql tab and run the following queries
+//-------Creating the database------//
+create Database myblog;
+use myblog;
+select the script.sql queries and execute in script editor.

+//---------------------------------//

 Voila! you are ready to go.

 Click on the project and select Run on Server.
 If everything is right then your application starts smoothly.